MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Remove-CsTeamsTranslationRule.md

 ```

 ## DESCRIPTION
-You can use this cmdlet to remove an existing number manipulation rule.
-The rule can be used, for example, in the settings of your SBC (Set-CSOnlinePSTNGateway) to convert a callee or caller number to a desired format before entering or leaving Microsoft Phone System.
+You can use this cmdlet to remove an existing number manipulation rule (or list of rules).
+The rule can be used, for example, in the settings of your SBC (Set-CsOnlinePSTNGateway) to convert a callee or caller number to a desired format before entering or leaving Microsoft Phone System.

 ## EXAMPLES